-Pan-Seared Chops with Pear and Soy-Ginger GlazePork
+Pan-Seared Chops with Pear and Soy-Ginger GlazePORK

-- 4 bone-in ribeye pork chops (about 3/4-inch thick)
+- 4 bone-in ribeye (rib) pork chops (about 3/4-inch thick)

 - 1/2 cup flour

-1 teaspoon dried thyme
+- 1 tsp. dried thyme

-1 teaspoon black pepper (freshly ground)
+- 1 tsp. black pepper (freshly ground)

-1/2 teaspoon salt
+- 1/2 tsp. salt

-- 1 1/2 tablespoons olive oil
+- 1 1/2 Tbsp. olive oil

 - 1/3 cup pear nectar (plus 2 tablespoons)

 - 1/2 cup brown sugar (packed)

-3 tablespoons soy sauce
+- 3 Tbsp. soy sauce

-2 tablespoons rice vinegar
+- 2 Tbsp. rice vinegar

-1 tablespoon fresh ginger root (grated)
+- 1 Tbsp. fresh ginger root (grated)

-1/4 teaspoon cayenne
+- 1/4 tsp. cayenne

-4 anjou pears (firm and ripe, peeled, halved lengthwise, cored, and cut into 1/2-inch wedges)
+- 4 anjou pears (firm and ripe, peeled, halved lengthwise, cored, and cut into 1/2-inch wedges)

-- To make glaze, bring pear nectar to simmer in large, non-stick skillet over medium-high heat.
-Add sugar, soy sauce, vinegar, ginger root, and cayenne.
+- To make glaze, bring 1/3 cup pear nectar to simmer in large, non-stick skillet over medium-high heat.
+Add 1/2 cup brown sugar, soy sauce, vinegar, ginger root, and cayenne.
 Stir until sugar is dissolved and sauce begins to simmer.
 Add pears and stir to coat.
 Cook, basting pears frequently, until pears are barely tender, 4 minutes.
 Mix remaining 2 tablespoons of pear nectar with cornstarch and stir into pear mixture.
 Simmer until sauce thickens slightly.
 Transfer to bowl and set aside.
 Wipe out skillet.

 - Combine flour, thyme, pepper, and salt on plate.
 Dredge chops in flour mixture, coating all sides and shaking off excess.

 - Using same pan, heat olive oil over medium-high heat and swirl to coat pan.
 Add pork chops and brown on each side, turning once, about 3 minutes per side.
 Turn heat to low and pour pear mixture over top, cover, and cook until chops and internal temperature on a thermometer reads 145 degrees F and pears are tender, about 5 minutes.
 Let rest 3 minutes and then serve.

 |Calories270Calories from Fat45|